Yuubi-san/dimensional/README.md

 For better or worse, I’m still inclined not to scrap what habitual meta‐code I’ve hacked together as a back‐end for this project.
-Partly because turning this mess into something elegant–or even beautiful–is _interesting_, and even enlightening.
+Partly because turning this mess into something elegant—or even beautiful—is _interesting_, and even enlightening.

-Another thank‐you goes to [Howard Hinnant][] and the rest of `std::​chrono` authors for bringing this well‐thought‐out facility to the masses, thus allowing–among many things–to draw inspiration from it.
+Another thank‐you goes to [Howard Hinnant][] and the rest of `std::​chrono` authors for bringing this well‐thought‐out facility to the masses, thus allowing—among many things—to draw inspiration from it.
 Even without properly studying its design until recently (and inventing many a wheel as a consequence), just the idea and implementation of ratio types already gave me a solid foundation to work from.
 The `.count()` syntax is not incidental